therooler/piqmc/README.md

 ```

 We can save the residual energies, the MC times tested and the experiement parameters in the `./results/` folder.

+## Content

+This implementation consists of 4 parts:

+* High performance SA and PIQMC QA Cython code. (`src/qmc.pyx` and `src/sa.pyx`)
+* A python interface to call this code (`python_interface.py`) that contains a `QuantumPIAnneal` class for PIQMC and `ClassicalAnneal` class for SA.
+* A file with different spin models.
+Our implementation supports the 2D Edwards-Anderson model, and fully-connected models such as the Sherrington-Kirkpatrick model and the Wishart Planted Ensemble (`models.py`).
+* Scripts to run different annealing experiments for either SA with (`run_SA_....py`) or for PIQMC with (`run_PIQMC_....py`).
+Here, each run file corresponds to a different model.

 We will list the availabe arguments below.
 The default settings are similar to
 [Santoro (2002)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.66.094203).